Could a probiotic help strengthen the gut in ACLD?

 However, the mechanistic data is strong.
 It gives us a clear scientific rationale for testing this probiotic approach in people with ACLD through carefully-designed clinical trials.

-For a condition where treatment options are limited and complications can escalate quickly, that’s a vital piece of progress.
+For a condition where treatment options are limited and complications can escalate quickly, that’s vital progress.

-Dr Maxan’s study reflects a broader shift in liver research.
+The study also reflects a broader shift in liver research.
 Instead of focusing only on the damaged liver itself, scientists are increasingly looking at the whole gut-liver axis and how different organs interact.

-By combining expertise in microbiology, immunology and advanced in vitro modelling, the Roger Williams Institute of Liver Studies continues to lead the way in translating complex science into real treatment possibilities.
+By combining expertise in microbiology, immunology and advanced in vitro modelling, and together with our academic and industry partners, the Roger Williams Institute of Liver Studies continues to lead the way in translating complex science into real treatment possibilities.

 If future trials confirm the study’s findings, modulating the gut microbiome could one day become an integral part of managing ACLD.